febs/KotlinTestingDemo/README.md

 # KotlinTestingDemo
-Contains automatic testing examples for .NET Core
+Contains automatic testing examples for Android with Kotlin